mahendrapaipuri/ceems/website/docs/configuration/cacct.md

 :::important[IMPORTANT]

-`cacct` always looks for the configuration file at `/etc/ceems/config.yml` or `/etc/ceems/config.yaml`.
-Thus, configuration file must be installed in one of these locations.
+`cacct` always looks for its configuration file at `/etc/ceems/config.yml` or `/etc/ceems/config.yaml`.
+Therefore, the configuration file must be installed in one of these locations.

 :::

-A sample configuration file with only CEEMS API Server config is presented below:
+A sample configuration file with only the CEEMS API Server configuration is presented below:

 ```yaml
 ceems_api_server: